ivsg-psu/FieldDataCollection_GPSRelatedCodes_GPSClass/README.md

 <img src=".\Images\test_GPSclass.png" >

   <p align="center">
-    The purpose of this code is to do conversions among coordinate systems for GPS data, including East-North-Up (ENU), Latitude-Longitude-Altitude (LLA) and Earth-Centered-Earth-Fixed (ECEF) systems.
+    The purpose of this code is to support conversions among coordinate systems commonly used for GPS data.
+These include: East-North-Up (ENU), Latitude-Longitude-Altitude (LLA), and Earth-Centered-Earth-Fixed (ECEF) systems.
+Note that UTM coordinates are not yet supported.
     <br />
     <a href="https://github.com/ivsg-psu/FeatureExtraction_Association_PointToPointAssociation"><strong>Explore the docs »</strong></a>
     <br />